TeeTee-Ropan/TeeTools-vpm/README.md

 ## Notes

-- No dependency on the VRChat SDK is declared, since PhysBone/PhysBone Collider/VRCAvatarDescriptor checks are done via reflection — the tool installs and runs fine even in a project without the SDK yet, it just skips those specific checks and says so.
+- No dependency on the VRChat SDK is declared, since PhysBone/PhysBone Collider/VRCAvatarDescriptor checks are done via reflection — the tool[README.ja.md](https://github.com/user-attachments/files/32238176/README.ja.md) installs and runs fine even in a project without the SDK yet, it just skips those specific checks and says so.
 - Thresholds (poly count, material count, texture size, etc.) are rule-of-thumb